 This week’s episode opens with a dream sequence, which are typically annoying, but it was a great way to allow the audience to catch both a glimpse of LaDonna’s missing brother, Daymo, and for us to grasp the kind of stress she’s under.
-But it’s not just her brother: after a night of [...]
+But it’s not just her brother: after a night of haunting [...]

 In quadmoniker’s recap of last week’s episode of Treme she noted that the seemingly crawling pace of the show and its painstaking attention to detail would eventually come to fruition in the form of powerful storylines.
-“At The Foot of Canal Street” continued in this vein, [...]
+“At The Foot of Canal Street” continued in this vein, not [...]

 I have to admit, I hadn’t watched Treme until last night.
 It’s not because I didn’t want to watch it, it’s because I really really did.
-I’ve never started watched a David Simon show as it unfolds, but rather in a months-long Netflix binge that makes the whole thing more like reading a book than [...]
+I’ve never started watched a David Simon show as it unfolds, but rather in a months-long Netflix binge that makes the whole thing more like reading a book than watching [...]

 From the very start, we were warned.

 “Treme” is not “The Wire,” and anyone tuning in to HBO at 10 p.m.
 Sunday – or watching the show through some illegal feed – expecting something similar was going to be disappointed.
-You would have to be patient, meet the characters and learn their motivations [...]
+You would have to be patient, meet the characters and learn their motivations and [...]

 “Since when do nations not rebuild their great cities,” asks Creighton Bernette, a professor and professional mad man, standing out there on one of those levees with a British news crew.